neo-project/docs/en-us/white-paper.md

 * Due to the it existing on an exchange, the order of transactions becomes extremely important.
 By aligning the order book and the transaction matching at the blockchain level, the accounting node is given larger power.
 The accounting node can sort the trade, choose, and have the front-running capability according to its wishes.

-Although AntShares support the exchange of assets on the chain, the blockchain itself does not provide order book and order matching functionality.
+Although NEO support the exchange of assets on the chain, the blockchain itself does not provide order book and order matching functionality.
 The chain is only responsible for the execution and settlement of the transaction.
 Our hierarchical design puts the order book and matching function on the second layer, through a mechanism called "superconducting" to achieve a complete transaction function.

 Under the superconducting transaction, the two parties do not need to host the property to an intermediary (traditional exchange).
 Users only need send to the exchange an order signed with their private keys.
 After the exchange matches the buyer and seller orders and broadcast transactions is the transaction complete.
 From beginning to end, property does not leave the user's control, putting an end to the traditional moral hazard.
 Exchange under the superconducting trading mechanism only plays the role of information matching.